Nonlocal Reconfigurable Intelligent Surfaces for Wireless Communication: Modeling and Physical Layer Aspects: Physically-Consistent Modeling of RIS

 \subsection{RIS Decoupling With an Analog DFT Transformation}

 As mentioned before, the coupling matrix $\B{B}$ and equivalently the scattering matrix $\B{S}_{\alpha\alpha}$ have a nearly partial isometric structure with most of the eigenvalues having zero or unit amplitudes \cite{williams2019communication}.
 Due to their 2D Toeplitz structure, they can be nearly diagonalized by a 2D DFT.
 In other words, being coupled due to spatial oversampling, the antenna elements can be decoupled by applying an analog DFT (e.g., a multi-metasurface-based flat lens \cite{Chisum_2020}) and taking only the non-zero eigenmodes, i.e., the visible region of the spatial frequencies with $k_x^2+k_y^2\leq \frac{a^2}{\lambda^2}$.
-This leads to a reduced beam coupling and less number of uncoupled ports for the same aperture since oversampling is avoided .
+This leads to a reduced beam coupling and less number of uncoupled ports for the same aperture since oversampling is avoided.
 Therefore, the simple model in (\ref{naive_approx}) becomes nearly exact.
-We call this RIS architecture with DFT processing a redirective RIS (RedRIS), which can be implemented using a lens as discussed in the next section.
+We call this RIS architecture with DFT processing a redirective RIS (RedRIS), which can be implemented using a lens \cite{Ho_2019} as discussed in the next section.
+The lens acts as a beamforming as well as decoupling network for the ports of the reconfigurable lumped components.